steenhansen/type-czech/README.md

 ![diagram](read-mes/browser-off.png)

-Another live editable JSFiddle [707 - React JSX example](https://jsfiddle.net/steen_hansen/z1yug5nw/?707-React-JSX.html) shows how to type check the parameters of a React list component, as well as the properties of the structure returned.
+A live editable JSFiddle [707 - React JSX example](https://jsfiddle.net/steen_hansen/z1yug5nw/?707-React-JSX.html) shows how to type check the parameters of a React list component, as well as the properties of the structure returned.